Community service: Personal benefits of serving

 Community service also allows those participating to reflect on the difference they are making in society.
 Some participants of a community service project may find themselves gaining a greater understanding of their roles in the community, as well as the impact of their contributions towards those in need of service.
 Because community service outlets vary, those who serve are exposed to many different kinds of people, environments, and situations.

-A benefit of participating in community service is to gain greater experience and benefits to help individuals to gain advantages for their careers.
+A benefit of participating in community service is to gain greater experience and benefits to help individuals gain advantages for their careers.
 According to "The Give and Take of Volunteering: Motives, Benefits, and Personal Connections among Irish Volunteers", " Career benefits took different forms depending on the person's career stage and on the type of work involved"(McKeena).
 At the beginning of a profession, volunteering could be beneficial, giving people at a more practical level of hands-on experience in health and social care, while persons at a more advanced level of their careers achieved career-related benefits from high-level relationships for job-related reasons (Mckenna).

 With each new community service project, some participants may gain insightful experience in a variety of areas.
 Participants may also internalize the information that they found personally insightful for future use.
 While simply performing community service is valuable to the recipients, those serving often find it beneficial to pause and reflect on how they are changing society for the better.
 Schools often take students on community service projects so they can learn how their individual actions affect the well-being of the public.
 Participants may find that serving the public fosters a more solidified view of self and purpose.

 Those involved in community service learning may also find that after serving the community for an extended period of time, they have an advantage in real-world experience.
 Eventually, the skills and knowledge obtained while working with the community may be applied in future areas of work.
 Community service may also increase a participant's social connectivity.
-Because most community service opportunities allow others to interact and work with other individuals, this service may help volunteers network and connect with others towards a common goal.
+Because most community service opportunities allow others to interact and work with other individuals, this service may help volunteers network and connect with others toward a common goal.